ionic-team/capacitor-docs/versioned_docs/version-v2/plugins/android.md

 });
 ```

+Note: `data` must be a serialized JSON string value.

 #### Plugin Events

 Plugins can emit their own events that you can listen by attaching a listener to the plugin Object like this: